Mother's Journey 2018

 The MJ (Mother’s Journey) is an experiential workshop

-followed by four weeks of coaching to aide in the integration
+followed by four weeks of facilitated group calls to aide in the integration

 of what is learned in the space together.